Indigenous Internationalisation

 This is important because collaborating with other Indigenous and First Nations communities across the world will deepen mutual understanding and foster connections between global Indigenous communities.

-Download the Indigenous Internationalisation Plan 2020-2024
+Download the Indigenous Internationalisation Plan 2025-2030

-APRU Indigenous Knowledges Network
+APRU Indigenous and First Nations Knowledges Network

 Melbourne Workshop